How do I resolve problems connecting to my Amazon DocumentDB cluster?

 Amazon DocumentDB is a VPC-only service and doesn't support public endpoints.
 As a result, you can't connect directly to an Amazon DocumentDB cluster from an environment outside AWS.
 You can connect to Amazon DocumentDB using the following methods:

-- Connect from an Amazon Elastic Compute Cloud (Amazon EC2) instance or another AWS service (such as AWS Lambda or Amazon SageMaker) that is in the same Amazon Virtual Private Cloud (Amazon VPC).
+- Connect from an Amazon Elastic Compute Cloud (Amazon EC2) instance that is in the same Amazon Virtual Private Cloud (Amazon VPC).
+You can also connect from another AWS service (such as AWS Lambda or Amazon SageMaker) that is in the same VPC.

 - Connect from an EC2 instance that is in a different VPC by using VPC peering.